 Recently, HubSpot has sunsetted API keys on grounds of security.
 It’s believed that Private Apps are more secure rather than API keys.
 Hence, the latest HubSpot rollout will not allow you to integrate HubSpot to Power BI using the HubSpot API key.

-However, as we’ve already discussed other ways to connect Power BI to HubSpot, another way is to use certified apps by HubSpot.
+However, as we’ve already discussed, other ways to connect Power BI to HubSpot, another way is to use certified apps by HubSpot.
 Datawarehouse.io is a middleware solution that allows users to integrate HubSpot databases into other BI tools such as Power BI, Tableau, Excel, Looker Studio, and many more.

 Connect HubSpot to Power BI using Datawarehouse.io